kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/generate-cluster.md

 Also following flags are available `--from-config-map-namespace` (defaults to current namespace) and `--from-config-map-key` (defaults to `template`).

-#### GitHub or local file system folder
+#### GitHub, local file system folder or standard input

-Use the `--from` flag to read cluster templates stored in a GitHub repository or in a local file system folder; e.g.
+Use the `--from` flag to read cluster templates stored in a GitHub repository, in a local file system folder, or from the standard input; e.g.

 ```bash
 clusterctl generate cluster my-cluster --kubernetes-version v1.16.3 \